lcmonteiro/space-event-fusion/readme.md

 # Space Event Fusion
-Do we really need SW managers? :thinking:
+**Do we really need SW managers? :thinking:**

-Use Event Fusion, select resources, give them a workspace and wait :sweat_smile:
+Use Event Fusion, select your resources, give them a workspace and wait :sweat_smile:

 ![fusion](doc/event-fusion.svg)